shoppertrail/shoppertrail-uat-guide/README.md

 - **Priority 1:** Steps 1–4 (core site flow, login, content, social SSO).
 - **Priority 2:** Steps 5–6 (guest & registered Trail Drops).
-- **Priority 3:** Steps 7–8 (new sign‑up + guest QR redemption).
+- **Priority 3:** Steps 7–9 (new sign‑up, guest QR transfer, QR Trail Perk creation).
 - After completing these, please capture any screenshots, error messages, or suggestions; note the device/browser used.
-- If you discover missing data (e.g. no subscription tiers displayed), record the exact page URL and console/network errors.
+- If you discover missing data, ShopperTrail points or general math errors, please try to record the page URL and console/network errors.
+- Have more comments to write?
+Cool!
+We'd greatly appreciate additional feedback!
+Don't hold back 😊 You can create a blank doc and write free form in this folder:
+<a href="https://drive.google.com/drive/folders/1VChj_wanoMJUNUdKxlDzv4MZufReLPBY?usp=sharing" target="_blank" rel="noopener">Folder Link</a>

 Happy testing! 🎉